 You’ll see the term PNR, which stands for Passenger Name Record.
 That’s the six-character number assigned to your airline reservation.
 You can save several flights under the same PNR, even from different airlines.
 If that’s the case, you should have no problems as long as the airlines are in the same alliance.

-What I’m talking about is when you have made one reservation with one airline and a separate reservation for your connecting flight.
+I’m talking about when you have made one reservation with one airline and a separate reservation for your connecting flight.

 The answer to the question of whether or not you can check the bags from your departure airport to your final destination is, well, complicated.
 This is because there’s a difference between what’s possible, what’s reasonable, and what’s required.